menu

 Housing costs in Bethel Island are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-When you are in Bethel Island, you'll notice that it is more blue-collar than most other communities in America.
-58.13% of Bethel Island’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Bethel Island is generally considered to be a blue-collar town.
+58.13% of the Bethel Island workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bethel Island is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Bethel Island who work in management occupations (14.35%), sales jobs (11.24%), and healthcare (11.24%).

 A relatively large number of people in Bethel Island telecommute to their jobs.
 Overall, about 14.75% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.